Total TimePrep: 20 min. Bake: 35 min. + chilling

 - 2 packages (8 ounces each) cream cheese, softened

 - 2 teaspoons vanilla extract, divided

 - In a bowl, combine the graham cracker crumbs, butter and sugar.
-Pat onto the bottom and up the sides of a 9-in. pie plate.
+Pat into the bottom and 1-in. up the sides of an 8-in. springform pan.
 Chill.

 - For filling, beat cream cheese and eggs in a bowl on medium speed for 1 minute.
 Add 1/3 cup sugar, 1 teaspoon vanilla and salt.
 Continue beating until well blended, about 1 minute.
 Pour into crust.

 - Place pan on a baking sheet.
 Bake at 350° for 35 minutes.
 Cool for 10 minutes.
 For topping, combine the sour cream and remaining sugar and vanilla in a small bowl; spread over cheesecake.
 Bake for 10 minutes.
 Cool completely on a wire rack.
 Refrigerate 3 hours or overnight.
 If desired, serve with whipped cream.